Summary

 | MixMatch | High | ~88% | Strong with limited tricks | Many moving parts; sensitive to sharpening temperature |

-| FixMatch | Medium | ~95% | Simple, state-of-the-art, broadly applicable | Global threshold can stall on hard classes |
+| FixMatch | Medium | ~95% | Simple, current best, broadly applicable | Global threshold can stall on hard classes |

 | FlexMatch | Medium-high | ~95.5% | Per-class dynamic thresholds; handles curriculum | More hyperparameters |